baconjlu/better-call-Li/README.md

 - We keep track of every small milestone we achieve.
 This branch should be updated with a minimum frequency of once in two days.

+- 4.13 update of [codebase](./codebase/), now it can recommend items, recommend stores, improve via user feedback

 - 4.10 Release First draft of code at [codebase](./codebase/): Recommend with embedding similarity and GPT Assistance

 - 4.9 make some change to our interface to adjust the need of other group.